vivin2709/cse15l-lab-reports/labreport1week2.md

 ![vscode installed](installedvscode.png)

 The first step is to download the VS code for your respective system.
 I like many students had [VS Code](https://code.visualstudio.com/download) and Java downloaded already since I did CSE 11.
-However, its important to make sure the Version is the latest version and that you download VScode only from the official source.
+However, its important to make sure the Version is the latest version and that you download VScode only from the [official download link](https://code.visualstudio.com/download).

 # STEP 2: Remotely Connecting